-AWDP is developed within the NWP SAF and OSI SAF programs as code which can be run in an operational setting.
+AWDP is developed within the Numerical Weather Prediction Satellite Application Facility (NWP SAF) and Ocean and Sea Ice Satellite Application Facility (OSI SAF) programs as code which can be run in an operational setting.
 The coding is in Fortran 90 and has followed the procedures specified for the NWP SAF.
-Special attention has been paid on robustness and readability.
+Special attention has been paid to robustness and readability.
 AWDP may be run on every modern Unix or Linux machine.
-In principle, AWDP can also run on a Windows machine if a Unix emulator like Cygwin is installed.
+In principle, AWDP can also be run on a Windows machine if a Unix emulator like Cygwin is installed.